Krzysztonek/Krzysztonek-Icons/README.md

 who did a lot to allow me to create and share such a repo.

 ## How to install

 ### HACS (Recommended):
-This is the recommended way to install Krzysztonek Icons.
-Krzysztonek icons is a default repository for HACS.
+This is the recommended way to install _Krzysztonek Icons_.
+_Krzysztonek Icons_ is a default repository for HACS.
 To install:

 - Open HACS (installation instructions are [here](https://hacs.xyz/docs/installation/installation/)).
 - Go to "Frontend" section